Class Projects and Presentations: Guidelines for Writing and Rubric for Grading

 Obviously there are additional factors that make a live presentation interesting; see below for more on this.

 4. Professionalism.
 Adherence to an appropriate standard of style in terms of formatting in general, bibliographic format, etc., is important.
 Anything you turn in should begin with a title or assignment number, your name, and the date and/or course number.
 This applies to slide shows as well as to normal written work.
-See below for more on this.
+See below for more on professionalism.

-Specific Comments On Papers
+Specific Comments On Written Products

 With respect to general style and formatting, bibliographic and citation format, etc., any well-thought-out style, used consistently, is okay.
 However, I suggest you find out what style is most common in publications in your area and use that!
 And an easy way to find out what style might be to ask your major professor.
 But Id also be happy with the American Psychological Association (APA) style.
 In any case, all works cited must appear in the list of references.
 Exception: very few style guidelines pay much attention to musical works, which are significantly different from other types of works.
 If you want to mention Beethoven piano sonatas or recordings by Omara Portuondo, you can use my own Bibliographic Style Guidelines for Music, or the style described on the IU Music Library web site.
 As my Guidelines say, musical works need not be listed in the references.